Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Discussion

 Regarding RQ2, we observe an increasing prevalence of abusive messages in the collected Telegram subnetwork, especially in the group of the seed channels.
 Notably, the rise of COVID-19 caused a significant increase.
-One may argue that the relative share of abusive content is not reliable because our combined classification model is not perfect.
-However, the change of the relative share provides a reliable indication of an increasing amount of abusive content.
-We trace this trend back to the deplatforming activities of the large social media platforms and the missing moderation of the Telegram platform.
-We have to point out that the prevalence of abusive content is not representative of the entire German Telegram network.
-Due to our snowball sampling approach, we have an obvious selection bias because we started with channels that were classified as hate actors by \cite{hatenotfound}.
-Nevertheless, we assume that the prevalence of abusive content is larger on Telegram than on the traditional social media platforms, such as Twitter, Facebook, YouTube, that have implemented reporting and monitoring processes.
+One may argue that the relative share of abusive content is unreliable because our combined classification model is imperfect.
+However, the change in the relative share provides a reliable indication of an increasing amount of abusive content.
+We trace this trend back to the deplatforming activities of large social media platforms and Telegram’s lack of moderation.
+We have to point out that the prevalence of abusive content is unrepresentative of the entire German Telegram network.
+Due to our snowball sampling approach, we have an obvious selection bias because we started with channels that were classified as hate actors by \citet{hatenotfound}.
+Nevertheless, we assume that the prevalence of abusive content is larger on Telegram than on traditional social media platforms, such as Twitter, Facebook, and YouTube, that have implemented reporting and monitoring processes.
 In the case of Telegram, such processes are missing.

-In the context of RQ3, we were able to build a classification model to predict whether a channel is a hate actor.
-It uses the network structure and the topic distribution of the messages in each channel to make this prediction.
-Our model achieves a macro F1 score of 69.1\%.
-To the best of our knowledge, we are the first ones who built such a classification model for Telegram channels.
+Regarding RQ3, we developed a classification model to predict whether a channel is a hate actor.
+It uses the network structure and the topic distribution of messages in each channel for prediction.
+Our model achieves a macro F1 score of 69.5\%.
+To the best of our knowledge, we are the first to develop such a classification model for Telegram channels.
 Therefore, we do not have a baseline to compare our results with.
-However, \citet{Ribeiro2018} and \citet{liuneighbours} developed comparable models classifying Twitter accounts as hateful or normal. \citet{Ribeiro2018} achieved an F1 score for the hateful users of 67.0\% and \citet{liuneighbours} 79.9\% for the same data set.
-Our F1 score of 68.0\% is not directly comparable with these results, but is in a similar order of magnitude, supporting our approach.
+However, \citet{Ribeiro2018} and \citet{liuneighbours} developed comparable models classifying Twitter accounts as hateful or normal.
+For the same dataset, \citet{Ribeiro2018} and \citet{liuneighbours} achieved F1 scores of 67.0\% and 79.9\%, respectively, for hateful users.
+Our F1 score of 64.9\% is not directly comparable with these results, but it is in a similar order of magnitude, supporting our approach.